For those with IBS? It could actually be SIBO!

 The test kit is available through your Naturopath.
 It is a specialized test not covered by OHIP so it is not offered through your family doctor or specialist.
 It can be covered though by extended health benefits.

-Treatment for SIBO is depended on which gas(es) are positive on the lab test.
+Treatment for SIBO in those told they have Irritable Bowel Syndrome (IBS) is dependent on which gas(es) are positive on the lab test.
 Typically, treatment will start with 2-4 weeks of high dose herbal antimicrobials along with biofilm disruptor capsules.
 In some refractory cases, specific anti-biotics are used but typically high dose herbal antibiotics work very well.
 Once eradicated, your Naturopath will work on healing your gut.
-Often there are higher levels of intestinal permeability when someone has SIBO, and also stomach acid secretion can be low.
+Often there are higher levels of intestinal permeability when someone has SIBO related Irritable Bowel Syndrome (IBS), and also stomach acid secretion can be low.
 It is important to repair the gut after SIBO and put some preventative measures in place so that it doesn’t recur.
 This gut healing phase may last about 8 weeks.

-The approach to treating SIBO includes the following 4 steps:
+The approach to treatment for SIBO induced Irritable Bowel Syndrome (IBS) includes the following 4 steps:

 Some advocate a specific diet to effectively starve the overgrown bacteria.
 There are a number of variations on this, including the Biphasic Diet, the Specific Carbohydrate Diet, the Gut and Psychology Syndrome Diet and the low Fodmap Diet.
 However, there is only one diet that has been shown to eradicate SIBO and that is the Elemental Diet.
 The other diets will reduce gas and bloating symptoms but not eradicate SIBO.
 The Elemental Diet is effective but very hard to implement since it requires the patient to only consume a specific liquid shake for 2-3 weeks.
 This approach will starve the bacteria but weight loss, compliance and cost is a significant barrier.